rtCamp/docs.rtcamp.com/easyengine/faq.md

 ##### Q 19.
 What is MySQL username and password?

-MySQL username and password is saved in ~/.my.cnf file while installing mysql.
+MySQL username and password is saved in /etc/mysql/conf.d/my.cnf file while installing mysql.
 EasyEngine reads username and password from this file.
+If my.cnf is not found on above location , EasyEngine also searches for same in ~/.my.cnf .

 ##### Q 20.
 How to access EasyEngine (ee) admin tools?